lisa-lumos/git/2-init-add-commit-push.md

 -rw-r--r--@ 1 lisa  staff   35 Feb 27 18:48 SQL-notes-Part 1.md
 ```

 Can see that there's no `.git` folder.
-So need to create it with `init`:
+So need to create it with `git init`:

 ```console
 $ git init